zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 ```

 **Takeaways**
-* noexcept is part of a function’s interface, and that means that callers may depend on it.
+* `noexcept` is part of a function’s interface, and that means that callers may depend on it.
-* noexcept functions are more optimizable than non-noexcept functions.
+* `noexcept` functions are more optimizable than non-`noexcept` functions.
-* noexcept is particularly valuable for the move operations, swap, memory deallocation functions, and destructors.
+* `noexcept` is particularly valuable for the move operations, `swap`, memory deallocation functions, and dtors.
-* Most functions are exception-neutral rather than noexcept.
+* Most functions are exception-neutral rather than `noexcept`.

 ### Use constexpr whenever possible